 Recovery after surgery

 After surgery, your arm movement will be limited and this will affect the way you manage everyday tasks.
 They may take longer to complete than usual, or be painful and more tiring.
-You may need the help of carers, especially to help you wash and dress.
+You may need help from a family member or carer, especially to help you wash and dress.

 Remember that everyone recovers at their own speed and not all strategies work for everyone.
-We advise you to practise the strategies below before you have surgery.
+We advise you to practise the strategies below before you have surgery, if possible.
 This will help you find out which ones work best for you.

 To see more practical advice, visit the Royal College of Occupational Therapists website and view their booklet on managing energy levels.

-Following a total shoulder replacement, you will need to keep your arm in a sling for up to 6 weeks.
+Following a total shoulder replacement, you will need to keep your arm in a sling for up to 6 weeks, except when you are washing, dressing or doing your exercises.

-To look after your new shoulder, always follow the instructions that your medicial team gives you.
+To look after your new shoulder, always follow the instructions that your medical team gives you.

 Washing and dressing